 Settle Your Debt

-A debt settlement plan is similar to a debt management plan in that both require a negotiation with creditors, but with a debt settlement, a creditor agrees to take a lump sum payment (usually far below the balance owed) as payment in full.
-Typically, creditors will only undertake these negotiations when they are convinced that you’ll end up with no choice other than bankruptcy, in which case they may get nothing.
+A debt settlement plan is similar to a debt management plan in that it likewise requires negotiation with creditors.
+But with a debt settlement, a creditor agrees to take a lump sum payment (usually somewhat below the balance you owe) as payment in full.
+Typically, creditors will only undertake these negotiations when they’re convinced you’ll end up with no choice other than bankruptcy, in which case they may get nothing.

 Investigate Bankruptcy Proceedings

 A bankruptcy is a legal proceeding that seeks to give debtors an opportunity to clear their past debts and get a fresh financial start.
-It also grants them immediate relief from their creditor’s collection attempts.
+It also grants them immediate relief from creditors’ collection attempts.

-We must stress, though, that you should always reach out to your lenders first.
+It’s a good idea to reach out to your lenders before beginning bankruptcy proceedings.
 Negotiating a deal is almost always a better option.

-Let’s take a look at the two most common types of bankruptcy from the United States Courts: Chapter 7 and Chapter 13.
+Here’s a breakdown of the two most common types of bankruptcy from the United States courts: Chapter 7 and Chapter 13 bankruptcy.

-If an individual is seeking to discharge their debts, makes below their state’s median income and owns few if any assets, they can file for Chapter 7 bankruptcy to discharge their debts.
+- Chapter 7: If you are seeking to discharge your debts, make below your state’s median income, and own few if any assets, you can file for Chapter 7 bankruptcy to discharge your

-If you make more than your state’s median income or own significant assets, bankruptcy proceedings are a bit more complicated.
-The court will consider all of the individual’s debts and assets and decide whether the debts can be repaid with a court-imposed repayment schedule.
-The court will also consider the debtor’s assets and decide which to sell to repay creditors.
+- Chapter 13: If you make more than your state’s median income or own significant assets, bankruptcy proceedings are a bit more complicated.
+The court will consider all of your debts and assets and decide whether you can repay the debts with a court-imposed repayment schedule.
+The court will also consider your assets and decide which to sell to repay creditors.